codegallivant/script-caster/README.md

 <br>

 ### 5. Running the application
+To run the app, just click on the file `main.pyw` and open it with Python.<br>
-**To run script-caster from the command line, execute the following code from the app root directory -**
+Alternatively, if you want to run script-caster from the command line, execute the following code from the app root directory -
 ```
 pythonw main.pyw
 ```
-Alternatively, you can just click on the file and open it with Python.<br>
 Upon running, the settings menu will automatically pop up, if settings are not already set.
 Then you'll have to fill in several options including your details for Exterior and GitHub.<br>
 Done.
+Now you'll be able to create and execute scripts remotely.

 <br>
 <br>